 - You need to indicate where the hot spot of the cursor is. - Your cursors need to be able to work on older hardware that may not provide hardware video acceleration. - If you create a custom version of a standard cursor, you need to also create new versions of related cursors.
 For example, if you create a larger arrow cursor you need to also create custom cursors for copy, move, alias, poof, and so forth.

-Carbon: The QuickDraw APIs that support large, custom cursors are deprecated.
-For information on these APIs, see QDRegisterNamedPixMapCursor and QDSetNamedPixMapCursor.
+Carbon: Not available.

 Cocoa: Use NSCursor methods to support a large, custom cursor.